 What is Cocaine?

 Cocaine is a powerful psychoactive stimulant drug.
-It works by increasing levels of the natural chemical messenger dopamine in brain circuits and causes a euphoric high.
-This chemical controls pleasure and movement.
+It works by increasing levels of Dopamine in brain circuits and causes a euphoric high.
+Dopamine controls pleasure and reward.

 The Effects of Cocaine Addiction